JaehoonSong12/ydjs-projects/README.md

 - Use 'Q' and 'E' keys to turn left and right with adjusted turn rates to 50%.
 - Walk or run around the scene as you want.
 - Use 'Ctrl' (Fire1) for button press animation near the red balloon (logical button).

+**Note**: The input code for control is located in the following directory.
+`./Assets/Scripts/CharacterControl/CharacterInputController`
 ## Dependencies and External Assets
 No dependencies and external assets are specified since the assignment has a tutorial style format.